zhaizhonghao/certificate-management-system/README.md

   *  Creating a self-signed certificate for the Root CA

-  *  Issuing a signed certificate for the requested client
+  *  Issuing a signed certificate based on the CSR of the subscriber

   *  Revoking an existing certificate